V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-metal.md

 A full flush cooling system is a little impractical for the MPCNC but could be done.
 If you really run a lot of metal in your machine it might something to consider.

-At the very minimum lubricate aluminum with a mist.
+You can lubricate aluminum with a mist.
 It will reduce the tendency of aluminum to gum up.
 A misting system can be built easily for less than $50 plus the cost of small air compressor.
 A spray bottle also works if you monitor the cutting.